 Safety gear requirements for Wheel to Wheel Racing:

 If you decide to make the jump from HPDE to Wheel to Wheel racing, the inherent risk rises significantly and safety requirements also jump.
 Can you go full firesuit, gloves, shoes, and fireproof underwear in HPDE?
 Of course!
 Is the cost and hassle worth it?
-That’s for you to decide, but I do not wear my suit for HPDE days.
+That’s for you to decide.
+Personally, I do not wear my suit for most HPDE days.

 Suits… Where do we start… Suits are expensive.
 The cheapest race-legal race suits can be had under $300, but (As is a theme of all things HPDE and racing) prices can go WAY up.
 Suits can cost over $2,000.
 While helmets have a reasonable, but not astronomical difference between budget and bourgeoisie… Extra money spent on a suit goes a long way for added comfort.